L'Haÿ-les-Roses station

-L'Haÿ-les-Roses (/fr/) is an underground station on Line 14 of the Paris Métro.
+L'Haÿ-les-Roses (/fr/) is an underground station on Line 14 of the Paris Metro.
 It is part of the Grand Paris Express project.
 The station is located in the commune of L'Haÿ-les-Roses at the intersection of Rue de Bicêtre, Rue de Lallier and Rue Paul Hochart.
 The station opened on 24 June 2024 as part of the extension of Line 14 from to Aéroport d'Orly.

 History

 L'Haÿ-les-Roses station serves a densely populated area currently undergoing revitalization.
 The station is expected to act as a catalyst for a proposed urban renewal program for the area.

 Construction of the station commenced in March 2018 under the leadership of a consortium led by Razel-Bec, a subsidiary of the Fayat Group.
 Franklin Azzi Architecture designed the station, while Studio Nonotak (Noemi Schipfer and Takami Nakamoto) contributed a complementary artistic work.

 Initially named the Chevilly - Trois Communes project, the station's final name was chosen through a public consultation held from 20 June to 4 July 2022.
 Voters selected L'Haÿ-les-Roses, which was officially announced on 27 July 2022, other proposed names were Lallier-Bicêtre and Paul Hochart.